 Delete the most rapacious apps and install them again.

 One of the ways to clear history, cache and cookies on iOS is to reset iPhone or iPad.
 But first, make a backup of your iPhone via iTunes.
 Then in iOS go to General → Settings → scroll down to see Reset option.
 Select “Erase All Content and Settings.”
 And finally, restore go back to iTunes and restore iPhone.
 This procedure will let you quickly clear the cache of all existing applications without changing the user settings.

-If, after clearing the cache, you still do not have enough space, then read the full guide on how to clear iOS device or use a free application Phone Cleaner for Media Files.
+If, after clearing the cache, you still do not have enough space, then or use a free application Phone Cleaner for Media Files.
 It is a phone cleaner destined to find and remove photos and videos that eat up the most space on your device and duplicate photos in the Library.